 What happens if an application is deemed non-compliant?

-Per the guidance in the OTS HSHQDC-16-R-B0005, if the application is deemed non-compliant your application will be rejected and you will receive an email notification listing the compliance issue.
+Per the guidance in the SVIP OTS 70RSAT21R00000006, if the application is deemed non-compliant your application will be rejected and you will receive an email notification listing the compliance issue.
 You may fix the issue and resubmit if the call is still open.
 Please see below for examples of non-compliant applications: